qxsch/AdminPwsh/README.md

 You can easily run administrative Powershell scripts in a containerized environment.

+This gives you 2 main benefits:
+ * No installation and maintenance of modules on your host system required
+ * Isolation from your host system (Credentials are kept in the container session only --rm esures no leftovers)

+Use the following command to start an admin powershell:
 ```sh
 docker run -it -v '.\:/app' --rm  "ghcr.io/qxsch/adminpwsh:latest"
 ```